summivox/renren-markdown/readme.md

 # Renren-Markdown

-[Markdown][] and [Gist][] support for http://blog.renren.com/ .
+[Markdown][]-based blog editor for http://blog.renren.com/ .

 http://blog.renren.com/ uses a modified version of [TinyMCE][] as its rich-text editor, with extra server-side clean-up.
 This is supposed to block possible XSS attacks, but as a result, formatting is severely limited.
-Renren-markdown circumvents this by converting arbitrary [Markdown][], alongside with embedded [Gist][]s, into TinyMCE, with almost all formatting/styling preserved.
+Renren-markdown circumvents this by converting arbitrary [Markdown][], alongside with embedded [Gist][]s and MathJax into TinyMCE, with almost all formatting/styling preserved.

 **NOTICE: Renren-Markdown will OVERWRITE existing content in the TinyMCE editor!**